 - Direct visitors — users who visit your website directly by typing the URL in the address bar of their browser.

 - Referral visitors — users who find your website by following a link from another website that redirects them to yours.
 This source is extremely important if you use referral marketing as your main traffic source.

-4. New vs Returning
+4. New Users vs Returning Users

 You can check the percentage of your returning users to new users in the “Behavior” section of your Google Analytics then clicking on “New vs Returning” and then by comparing the data, you can check how many of your users are returning visitors.

 5. Bounce Rate